-He is a Member of the Board of Appeal of the European Supervisory Authorities (EBA, EIOPA, ESMA).
+He is a Member of the Board of Appeal of the European Supervisory Authorities (EBA, EIOPA, ESMA) and Research and Knowledge Director at Guberna (the Belgian Institute of Directors).
 He has also served as Advisor at Mefop Spa in the area of stewardship.